carlosmccosta/socket_to_tf/README.md

 # socket_to_tf
-Publish TF transforms from a TCP/IP socket
+ROS package that publishes TF transforms from a TCP/IP socket connection